dcajasn/Riskfolio-Lib/docs/source/portfolio.rst

 :math:`w` are the weights of the portfolio.

 :math:`v` are the weights of the owa operator.

+:math:`c`: is the upper bound of risk measure.

 :math:`\mu`: is the vector of expected returns.